Police: RI man admitted to killing cab driver in the Back Bay after he was refused a ride

 Phillip Foy, 34, of Pawtucket, was arraigned Wednesday in Boston Municipal Court on charges of murder, armed carjacking, and unlawful possession of a firearm in connection with the 11 a.m. shooting at the intersection of West Newton Street and Huntington Avenue.

-Officers responding to a report of shots fired found Luckinson Rouma, 60, suffering from multiple gunshot wounds.
+Officers responding to a report of shots fired found Luckinson Oruma, 60, suffering from multiple gunshot wounds.
 He was taken to Tufts Medical Center, where he was pronounced dead.

-Prosecutor John Verner told the packed courtroom that Foy fired nine gunshots, striking Rouma in the back and neck.
+Prosecutor John Verner told the packed courtroom that Foy fired nine gunshots, striking Oruma in the back and neck.

 “Preliminary analysis at the medical examiner’s office is that there were nine bullet wounds,” he said.